 This means that $\phi_1/\phi_2\to 1$ for $\theta\to \pi/4$ unless $\phi_0$ is tuned to $6\lambda_b/\lambda_c^{(2)}$, which is the phase III$_{2q}$ seen in the main text.
 The free energy for the phase III$_{2q}$ is

-Although we will not discuss in detail, we can also see that the deviation $\delta\phi=\phi_1-\phi_2\ne 0$ from the phase III$_{2q}$ accompanies changes in the angle as $\theta=\pi/4+\epsilon$.
-The quadratic form of $\delta\phi$ and $\epsilon$ describe the stability of the phase III$_{2q}$ and when one of the eigenvalues vanishes a second-order transition takes place toward the phase II$_{2q}$.
+Although we do not discuss this in detail, we can also see that the deviation $\delta\phi=\phi_1-\phi_2\ne 0$ from the phase III$_{2q}$ accompanies changes in the angle as $\theta=\pi/4+\epsilon$.
+The quadratic form of $\delta\phi$ and $\epsilon$ describes the stability of the phase III$_{2q}$.
+When one of the eigenvalues vanishes, a second-order transition takes place toward the phase II$_{2q}$.

 For $\theta=0$, i.e., the phase I$_{2q}$, the free energy is given by

 Rotating $\theta$ leads to the transition to the phase II$_{2q}$.
 This accompanies also rotation in $\theta_0$ accordingly.